 20 miles of 6-foot to 8-foot diameter pipeline connecting the transfer facility to the dam, the intake and the Contra Costa Canal near Antioch

 The previously existing Vasco Road has been inundated.
-It has been replaced by a new road that begins at Camino Diablo near Brentwood, and extends east around the Los Vaqueros watershed toward Livermore.
+It has been replaced by a new road -also called Vasco Road -- that begins at Camino Diablo near Brentwood, and extends east around the Los Vaqueros watershed toward Livermore.

 The new road consists of almost 13 miles of two-lane highway, with climbing lanes where needed.
 It also has softer curves, and areas where drivers can pull over, if necessary.